Tomáš Suchánek

 Tomáš Suchánek (born 7 April 1984) is a Czech former motorcycle speedway rider.
-He earned 3 international caps for the Czech Republic national speedway team.
+He earned three international caps for the Czech Republic national speedway team.

 Career

 Suchánek was born on 7 April 1984 in Pardubice, Czechoslovakia.
 He first rode in the United Kingdom for the King's Lynn Stars in the Premier League in 2003 and first rode in Poland in 2002 for TŻ Łódź.

-He narrowly lost out on becoming the 2005 Speedway Under-21 World Champion after the meeting was stopped early after just 12 heats due to heavy rain and dangerous track conditions.
-Suchánek and Krzysztof Kasprzak both finished on 8 points after three rides and Kasprzak was declared the winner after coin flipping.
+Suchánek narrowly lost out on becoming the 2005 Speedway Under-21 World Champion after the meeting was stopped early after just 12 heats due to heavy rain and dangerous track conditions.
+Suchánek and Krzysztof Kasprzak both finished on eeight points after three rides and Kasprzak was declared the winner after coin flipping.

 Suchánek is a Czech international, representing them in the Speedway World Cup in 2005 and 2006.

-In 2006, he signed for Redcar Bears but his season was ended in September after he broke his leg riding for ZP Pardubice in a Czech Republic league match.
+In 2006, Suchánek signed for Redcar Bears, but his season was ended in September after he broke his leg riding for ZP Pardubice in a Czech Republic league match.

-In 2008, he signed for the Reading Racers, before returning to Redcar Bears in 2010.
+In 2008, Suchánek signed for the Reading Racers, before returning to Redcar Bears in 2010.